What is FluentPet?

 The FluentPet HexTiles are made of a combination of PVC (the same material used for water pipes), EVA foam (the material used for non-toxic mats), and rubber.
 The buttons are made of ABS plastic and contain electronics.

-Does the product come with start up guide?
+Does the product come with a start up guide?

 Each kit comes with a guide to getting started.
 We also recommend watching the Getting Started video available at http://clvr.pt/getstarted